ArcticLatent/linux-comfy-installer/README.md

 The script will:

+- Present a main menu so you can either install ComfyUI end-to-end or only add precompiled Linux wheels.
+- When you choose **Install ComfyUI**, it will:
   1. Ask for your Linux distribution.
   2. Ask for your NVIDIA GPU generation.
-3. Offer to install the SageAttention 2.2.0 precompiled wheel (with hardware compatibility notes).
+  3. Offer to install the SageAttention 2.2.0 wheel (with hardware compatibility notes).
   4. Install all required dependencies.
   5. Set up `pyenv` and Python 3.12.6.
   6. Install ComfyUI inside a virtual environment and add ComfyUI-Manager under `custom_nodes/`.
   7. Create/update `comfyui-start` and `comfyui-venv` aliases for your shell (and append `--use-sage-attention` automatically when installed).
+- When you choose **Install precompiled wheels**, it will:
+  1. Confirm your existing ComfyUI directory (with venv).
+  2. Let you install SageAttention 2.2.0 (alias-aware) or InsightFace 0.7.3 directly into that environment.

 ---